German Church, Liverpool

 The German Church (Deutsche Kirche) in Liverpool is in Bedford Street South/ Canning Street and is part of the German speaking churches of North England.

-The North of England German Protestant churches are members of the "Synod of German-speaking Lutheran, Reformed and United Congregations in Great Britain" and come under the care of the overseas department of the EKD (Evangelical Church in Germany).
+The North of England German Protestant churches are members of the "Synod of German-speaking Lutheran, Reformed and United Congregations in Great Britain" and come under the care of the overseas department of the Protestant Church in Germany.

 Services in German are held twice a month on the first (4:00 pm) and third Sundays (11:00 am).

 Regular Groups include a Faith discussion group, Wirral Circle and a Toddler Play Group.